-European Regional Network
+European Sites of Conscience Network

 In addition, the Network facilitates the sharing of methodologies and best practices throughout Europe, and enables European members to conduct exchanges with members in other regions.
 Joint projects include traveling exhibits and interactive installations that promote intercultural dialogue and understanding.
-Each year, ICSC-Europe convenes to deepen and share Sites of Conscience methodologies that transform historic sites into centers for active civic engagement.
-In 2015, European Sites of Conscience united to form a legally registered entity in Europe, the International Coalition of Sites of Conscience – Europe (ICSC-Europe).
-ICSC-Europe is coordinated by a Steering Committee of member sites.
+Each year, the European Sites of Conscience Network convenes to deepen and share Sites of Conscience methodologies that transform historic sites into centers for active civic engagement.

 Regional Projects and Resources